AxdeKlerk/SLP/README.md

 - [Short Pixel](https://shortpixel.com/) - for image compressions
 - [Slack Edit](https://stackedit.io/) - for markdown references
 - [Slack Overflow](https://stackoverflow.com/questions) - for general queries
+- [AI Image Upscaler](https://imgupscaler.com/) - for upscaling the About image for better quality
 - [W3schools](https://www.w3schools.com/) a constant source of reference for all html, CSS, JavaScript, BootStrap and Django explanations
 - [W3C Markup Validation Service](https://validator.w3.org/) for the html validation
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) for the CSS validation

+### 5.2 Acknowledgements

+This project could not have been possible without the support of the following people:

+*Julia Brown* - my loving partner who took over the reins at home and kept me fed and watered throughout,

+My dearest friends - *Julie*, *Paul*, *Paul B.*, *Dave*, *Steph*, *Thambiso*, *Matthew* & *Elaine* - thank you for your, sometimes brutal, honesty although it was frustrating at times it most definitely gave me the drive to push harder,

+*Richard Wells* - Code Institute Mentor - who helped guide me through the process from start to finish,

+My study mates on my course - *Steve Powell*, *Robert Lewis* and *Jordan Acomba* who provided continued support and motivation in our weekly study group, every Sunday evening, which gave us time to discuss different aspects of our projects as we went along,

+*Code Institute* for all the course materials and allowing me the opportunity to do this course, and by no means least

+*Barry* (my dog) for reminding me that you can't be susuccessful at work without play times.